 “Running a business is easy”, said no business owner, ever!

-Or days when what usually works, suddenly stops working?
-(Here’s looking at you Facebook ads and your constant changing of things…)
+Especially on the days when what usually works, suddenly stops working… (Here’s looking at you Facebook ads and your constant changing of things…)

-And at the end of a tough time, it feels like there’s not a lot to show for all that hard work….
+During tough times in business, it feels like there’s not a lot to show for all that hard work….

-Now, none of us knowingly launch our business with the expectation that all the hard work is done before we launch.
+Despite the fact that none of us launch our business with the expectation that all the hard work is done before we launch.
 We don’t truly believe that old saying, “build it and they will come”.

 We know we will have to work on marketing in order to attract customers and sell stuff.
 Right?